jwulf/HGate/README.md

 I wrote this after attending a Q# workshop lead by [John Azariah](https://ndcsydney.com/speaker/john-azariah) at NDC Sydney 2018, and hearing him describe this behaviour.

-To run it on my computer, with the [Microsoft QDK](https://docs.microsoft.com/en-us/quantum/quantum-installconfig?view=qsharp-preview) installed, I run:
+To run it on my computer, with the [Microsoft Q# SDK](https://docs.microsoft.com/en-us/quantum/quantum-installconfig?view=qsharp-preview) installed, I run:

 ```
 dotnet restore